 Italian is the only language spoken at school from the first day.
 Materials are developed by the teachers and lessons activities will give you the tools to handle daily life situations.
 There are many different courses available: intensive, long term, for business and au pair.

 If you are looking for a charming city, elegant and full of museums to study Italian, Turin is perfect for you.

 The school also offers a programme of free-time activities that can be combined with the Italian classes.
 With these cultural activities you can improve your Italian while you get to know the city of Turin.
-Between all the activities we suggest you the wine tasting and chocolate tastings.
-During your weekends you can do excursions to visit the Langhe where the most important wines come from or even and Alba, capital of the white truffle.
+Between all the activities, we suggest you the wine tastings and chocolate tastings.
+During your weekends you can go on excursions to visit the Langhe where the most important wines come from Alba, capital of the white truffle.